fanpu/website/_summaries/2024-07-23-constitutional-ai-harmlessness-from-ai-feedback.markdown

 #### 2. Advantages

-Consitutional AI (CAI) is more interpretable than traditional RLHF on human-labelled harmlessness datasets since there is a clear outline of the rules that the model followed when critiquing its response.
+Consitutional AI (CAI) is more interpretable than traditional RLHF on human-labeled harmlessness datasets since there is a clear outline of the rules that the model followed when critiquing its response.

-In contrast, the size of RLHF datasets makes it infeasible for humans to vet manually and understand what are the principles guiding its decisions.
+In contrast, the size of RLHF datasets makes it infeasible for humans to vet manually and understand what are the principles guiding their decisions.

 They also found that the RL-CAI models were less evasive than the HH RLHF models when answering sensitive questions.
 This was an improvement from their previous model, where